Bythealex872/XDP-Introduction/README.md

 This headers contain important information about the incoming frame such us source ip , destination ip.
-One of the common use cases of XDP program is parsing the headers of the incoming frames and make decision based on their headers.
+One of the common use cases of XDP program is to parese the headers of the incoming frames and to make decision based on their headers.

 ### UDP Firewall